How L1 L2 CPU Cache Work Detailed Study

 L3 Cache:

 The third level is specialized in improving the performance of L1 and L2.
 Although L1 and L2 are significantly faster than L3, L3 can churn out double the speed of DRAM.
 The size of the L3 cache can vary from 10-64MB.
 Server chips can go up to 256MB of L3 cache.
-Recently, AMD’s Ryzen CPUs are implanting many larger-sized caches compared to their Intel counterparts.
+AMD's Ryzen CPUs have recently been implanted in many larger stores than their Intel counterparts.
 Earlier, the trend was to create L1, L2, and L3 caches using a combination of processor and motherboard components.
 Currently, the tendency of consolidating all three levels of cache memories on board with the CPU is gaining popularity.
-Contrary to a popular belief, implanting extra DRAM won't increase cache memory.
-Sometimes, two expressions ‘memory caching’ and ‘cache memory’ are often used synonymously, but they are not the same.
-Memory caching is a process used by DRAM or flash memory to buffer disk reads to enhance storage I/O performance.
-Whereas, cache memory is a physical memory unit to provide read buffering for the processor.

 Also Read: Best SSD for Laptop?
 Learn The 7 Best Ways to Choose It.